OWASP/OdTM/docs/ODTMCCCTM.md

 It can be used to test ontological tools, when they are under heavy development, also to prove different ideas (see below).

-There is also the similar model, implemented as an [threats template](https://github.com/nets4geeks/CCCTM_template) in the XML format for the Microsoft TM tool.
+There is also the similar model, implemented as a [threat template](https://github.com/nets4geeks/CCCTM_template) in the XML format for the Microsoft TM tool.

 * [OWL file](../OdTMCCCTM.owl)